Optional. Enable any of these values by adding it to the profile and setting it equal to ON.

 |discard-thumbnails||Removes document thumbnails.
 Thumbnail images are used to preview pages in a PDF document and appear in a panel on the left side of the viewer window.
 A user could scroll through a series of thumbnails to find a page he or she is looking for.|

 As the ICC profile can be quite large, you might want to remove it to reduce the size of the PDF document, if you don’t have plans to print the document in the future.
-But if it is important to preserve color fidelity, it should not be removed.
+But if it is important to preserve color fidelity for your application, it should not be removed.